 We need to look no further than the “old” economy — the world of gifts.
 Philosophers and social scientists have grappled with the complexity of gifting since at least Aristotle’s Nicomachean Ethics.
 In arguably the most famous anthropological work, The Gift (1925), Marcel Mauss contends that social relationships thrive on gifts and counter-gifts, or more precisely, according to Alain Caillé, a “triple obligation to give, take and return.”
 Gifting is related but entirely different than barter.
 In fact, Mauss didn’t think that barter ever existed before money, which is contrary to conventional wisdom.

 In recent years, anthropologists and sociologists are re-looking at Mauss.
 Dubbed the “gift paradigm,” some social scientists are eager to offer alternative models to utilitarian theories about socio-economic relations.
-This is exemplified by the term homo economicus.
+This is exemplified by the term homo reciprocans (as opposed to homo economicus).
 For far too long, we have put on a conceptual straitjacket – pitching self-interest against altruism in all sorts of research about gifts and giving.
 In summarizing Mauss’s insights on exchanges in archaic societies, David Graeber writes:

 …[A]lmost everything we would call “economic” behavior was based on a pretense of pure generosity and a refusal to calculate exactly who had given what to whom.
 Such “gift economies” could on occasion become highly competitive… Instead of vying to see who could accumulate the most, the winners were the ones who managed to give the most away. …[E]ven when objects of great value change hands, what really matters is the relations between the people; exchange is about creating friendships, or working out rivalries, or obligations, and only incidentally about moving around valuable goods.
 As a result everything becomes personally charged, even property…